coinstr/coinstr.io/content/articles/2023-02-25-nostr-connect/index.md

 Cons:
 - Downloading and installing a desktop application is usually too high of a hurdle for most users.
 - Many (more corporate) businesses do not allow users to install new desktop applications without going through an onerous IT department process.
-- Storing the private key with the application that has knowledge about the power or wealth of that key creates a conflict of interest and honeypot.
+- Storing the private key with the application that has knowledge about the power or wealth of that key creates a conflict of interest and honeypot of temptation for compromised developers.

 Examples:
 - Sparrow and Electrum (Bitcoin)
 - Gossip, Monstr, and nostr-console (Nostr)

 ## 🌐 Method #2: Desktop Browser - web 2 style
-In most common web2 applications, users re-key or paste their password into a web form text box to authenticate.
-In web2, these passwords are typically hashed or encrypted and returned to the server where it is compared to the hash of the password that the application has on record for that user.
-In **some**, albeit few, web3 or nostr applications, users will paste their private key into a text box and the local, in-browser application (SPA/PWA) will use it to sign transactions.
+In most web2 applications, users re-key or paste their password into a web form text box to authenticate.
+These passwords are typically hashed, with the result returned to the server where it is compared to the hash of the password that the application has on record for that user.
+In some, albeit few, web3 or nostr applications, users will paste their private key into a text box and the local, in-browser application (SPA/PWA) will use it to sign transactions.

 Pros:
 - Easiest possible UX, lowest hurdles.
 I imagine many of the early nostr users, especially experimenters, started by navigating to one of the web applications, and generated an in-browser key.